 How SMI works in 2017 – two big problems

 SMI has been an important part of the UK benefits system since it was introduced in 1948.
 It helps with the interest part of the mortgage repayments, not the capital.There have always been restrictions on the amounts that can be paid, but two changes in recent years have meant SMI has provided less help.

 The first problem is the delay.
 You can’t claim SMI for 39 weeks – before April 2016 this was a much more reasonable 13 weeks.
 Many people don’t have enough redundancy pay, savings or insurance to get them through to this 39 week point, so by the time SMI starts being paid, there may already be mortgage arrears.

 The second problem is that SMI is paid based on the average interest rate for new mortgages.
-In June 2017 it was reduced to just 2.61%.
-This is an unfair arrangement that takes no account of the fact that most SMI claimants have older mortgages and are likely to be paying much more interest than that.
-People who are not working often can’t remortgage on good rate new deals.
+In June 2017 it was reduced to only 2.61%.
+This is an unfair arrangement.
+Most SMI claimants have older mortgages and are likely to be paying much more interest than that.
+People who are not working can’t remortgage on good rate new deals.

 From April 2018, SMI becomes a secured loan

 To accept the offer, you first have to have a telephone conversation that will outline your other options.
 Then you (and your partner if the house is jointly owned) will need to sign the loan agreement and a charge form.
 The documentation you are sent is apparently over 60 pages long.
 The charge will be registered at the Land Registry.

 You can repay the loan, or part of it, at any time, with a minimum repayment of £100.
 Otherwise, the loan will be repayable when your house is sold or transferred to someone else, or on death.
 If there isn’t enough equity, the remaining balance will be written off, so this can’t become a problem for your children.

 It’s a cheap loan – is it a problem?